William Lane: Later life

-Lane died on 26 August 1917 in Auckland, New Zealand, aged 56,having been editor of the Herald from 1913 to 1917, and becoming a much admired personality in the country.
+Lane died on 26 August 1917 in Auckland, New Zealand, aged 56, from bronchitis and a heart condition, having been editor of the Herald from 1913 to 1917, and becoming a much admired personality in the country.
+He is buried in Purewa Cemetery, Auckland.
+He left a wife, a son and five daughters.
 Before his own death, Lane had lost one son, Charles, at a cricket match in Colonia Cosme (Paraguay), and another, Donald, on the first day of the ANZAC landings (25 April 1915) at the beaches of Gallipoli.

+Legacy

+Lane is depicted in the Douglas Stewart poem Terra Australis.